 This marks the start of a new series at little Indiana: Indiana Blogs!
 If you are an Indiana Blogger, please use the contact form and send me an email.
 You may be featured right here on little Indiana.

-The post about her daughter’s wedding anniversary?
-Just about moved me to tears.
+The post about her daughter’s wedding anniversary just about moved me to tears.
 Step into her small town life.
-Just know that once you do?
-You won’t want to leave.
+Just know that once you do you may never want to leave.

 Indiana Blogs: Grey Barn Stories

 In 2003, I wrote letters to each of my three children on their birthdays.
 Much to their chagrin, I was able to post them on the internet via iWeb and my shiny new Apple computer.

 In June 2012 Apple will no longer be hosting websites so I started Grey Barn Stories to keep my internet Journal alive.
 Journaling (I don’t like the word blogging) is my drug of choice.